Covid-19 vaccine FAQs for younger adults

 The vaccines being used in the UK do not contain animal or foetal products, mercury or egg.
 These vaccines are halal, and suitable for vegans and vegetarians.
 The Pfizer vaccine does not contain any alcohol.

 Yes, it’s safe, and it works.
-Over 79 million vaccines have been given in the UK.
+Billions of vaccines have been given worldwide.
 It is safe and effective, and reduces the spread of the virus so we can get back to normal.

 The NHS does not offer any vaccinations until it is safe to do so.
 The UK medicines regulator the Medicines and Healthcare products Regulatory Agency (MHRA) has approved these vaccines and there have been rigorous checks at every stage of their development and manufacturing process.